Growing Plumeria from cuttings

 A. Purchasing a young tree in a pot from nurseries where you can find different species, sizes and prices.

-B. For those seeking a challenging and enjoyable experience from the start, it is recommended to
+B. Grow Plumeria from seeds.
+For those seeking a challenging and enjoyable experience from the start, this way is recommended.

 C. Growing from cuttings